-We contract with third parties for the manufacture of both Zimura and Fovista for clinical trials and expect to continue to do so in connection with the potential commercialization of either product candidate and for clinical trials and commercialization of any other product candidates that we develop or may develop.
+We contract with third parties for the manufacture of our product candidates for clinical trials and expect to continue to do so in connection with the potential commercialization of either product candidate and for clinical trials and commercialization of any other product candidates that we develop or may develop.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of Zimura or Fovista and have limited personnel with manufacturing experience.
 We currently rely upon and expect to continue to rely upon third-party contract manufacturers to manufacture preclinical and clinical supplies of product candidates we are developing or may develop and commercial supplies of products if and when approved for marketing by applicable regulatory authorities.
 Our current and anticipated future dependence upon others for the manufacture of the product candidates that we are developing or may develop may adversely affect our future profit margins and our ability to commercialize any products that receive marketing approval on a timely and competitive basis.
 In addition, any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
-Under the Novartis Agreement, we are responsible for supplying to Novartis Fovista API for clinical and commercial supply.

 We currently rely exclusively upon a single third-party manufacturer to provide supplies of both Zimura API and Fovista API and a different single third-party manufacturer to provide fill/finish services for Zimura and Fovista.
 Although we have agreements in place with Agilent for the supply of Fovista API and with Althea for clinical and commercial fill/finish services, we do not currently have any contractual commitments for the supply of Zimura API.
-Additionally, given the negative results from our pivotal OPH1002 and OPH1003 Fovista trials for the treatment of wet AMD, we are not currently manufacturing commercial supplies of Fovista.
-If OPH1004 is positive and we decide to pursue further development of Fovista, we would eventually need to restart the process for commercial supply, including obtaining scheduling commitments from both Agilent and Althea which could prove challenging if these manufacturers are at or near capacity.
 We also do not currently have arrangements in place for redundant supply or a second source for API for Zimura or Fovista or for a redundant supply or a second source for fill/finish services.
+We purchase the proprietary polyethylene glycol, or PEG, reagent used to modify the chemically synthesized aptamer in Zimura on a purchase order basis from a single third-party supplier.
+We do not currently have any contractual commitments for supply of the PEG reagent we use for Zimura.
 The prices for manufacturing activities that are not yet contractually committed may vary substantially over time and adversely affect our financial results.
 Furthermore, we and our contract manufacturers currently rely upon sole-source suppliers of certain raw materials and other specialized components of production used in the manufacture and fill/finish of each of Zimura and Fovista.